 When experiencing a dull, foggy mind, the most important foods to avoid will be dairy, wheat, gluten, white sugar, refined grains, heavy meats, excessive meat, and processed foods.
 Eating a diet rich in simple, processed carbs such as bread, pasta, and white rice will create heaviness, sluggish digestion, and blood sugar crashes, all of which can be linked to a dull state of mind.
 Similarly a diet high in dairy (milk, cheese, butter, yogurt) is sure to create a heavy, congestive, and cloudy mental state as well.

 A dull foggy mind often accompanies a slow, sluggish digestion.
 To enhance the digestive fire, a strong ginger tea infusion can be sipped on between meals, and a stimulating digestive aid should be taken before each meal (try our Ginger, Honey, and Lime Digestive Appetizer recipe!).
-If herbal support is needed AWAKEN Tea, OM Shanti Tea, Brahmi tea, peppermint tea, tulsi tea, or the Mind Tonic Tincture will all be beneficial.
+If herbal support is needed Brahmi tea, peppermint tea, or tulsi tea will all be beneficial.

 Another culprit when experiencing dullness in the mind is a lack of healthy, lean protein and fiber rich foods.
 These types of foods help to keep the appetite, energy, and blood sugar stable and our minds clear and sharp.
 Alternatively if your diet is filled with simple carbs and not enough protein, the energy and blood sugar will experience major crashes which has a very direct effect on the efficiency and alertness of the mind.
 Similarly, skipping meals will create low blood sugar levels, low energy levels, and a dull, cloudy, depleted mind.